ihmeuw/vivarium/docs/source/concepts/entry_points.rst

    these will also be treated as overrides, though this is almost never the intended use case, so tread cautiously.

-By intention, it the context exposes a very simple interface for managing the :ref:`simulation lifecycle <lifecycle_concept>`.
+By intention, the context exposes a very simple interface for managing the :ref:`simulation lifecycle <lifecycle_concept>`.
 The combination of initializing and running the simulation is encapsulated in the :func:`run_simulation <vivarium.framework.engine.run_simulation>` command